 There currently are two bluebird nesting box trails at Willowsford – maintained with a dedicated group of residents and help from Loudoun Wildlife Conservancy (LWC).
-The nesting boxes around the Old Farm Pond in The Grove and along the Farm Loop Trail in The Grange encourage a variety of native cavity-nesting songbirds, including bluebirds, chickadees, tree swallows, house wrens and titmice.
+The nesting boxes around Pin Oak Park in The Grove and along the Farm Loop in The Grange encourage a variety of native cavity-nesting songbirds, including bluebirds, chickadees, tree swallows, house wrens and titmice.

 It is wonderful to watch them build their nest, lay eggs, and fledge young.
 Surrounding habitat is what attracts these birds to nest in the area, and our Willowsford Farm team appreciates the birds' help in curbing certain crop pests.